papis/papis/doc/source/importing.rst

 field called ``FILE`` or ``file`` that points to a path where the document file can be found.

-To import such a library you can use a script originally intended for ``zotero`` but that is general enought to work for other programs too.
+To import such a library you can use a provided script originally intended for ``zotero`` which is, however, general enough to work for other programs too.

 To install this script you can copy the file ``papis-zotero`` in the